Projects for 2024-2025 Spring Semestr

 Graduate Students:

-I strongly encourage graduate students to do a course project related to your research topic.
+I strongly encourage you to do a course project related to your research topic.
 We can arrange a meeting with you and your supervisor to determine such a project topic related to both your research topic and computational geometry concepts.
-Still, I provide a list of possible roject topics for graduate students below.
+Still, I provided a list of possible project topics below for those who cannot decide on a project related with their research topic.

 ... and ...